ananyahacks/social-media-engagement-analysis/README.md

 - Brand and campaign information

 ## Data Modeling & SQL Design
 The original dataset was provided as a denormalized flat table.
-To enable scalable SQL analysis and demonstrate relational database design, the data was normalized into multiple tables:
+To enable scalable SQL analysis and demonstrate relational database design, the data was normalized into multiple tables.
+The schema design and data preparation steps — including table creation, data type standardization, and normalization — are documented in:

+- `sql/schema_and_setup.sql`

+This step enables modular analysis and reflects real-world analytics database design practices.

 - `posts` — core post metadata
 - `engagement` — post-level engagement metrics